 The drive begins in Blessington Lakes and spans a total distance of 47 miles.
 You’ll observe heather hills, vast plains, as well as magnificent Celtic stone buildings when driving along the route of this vast mountain range.

 I recommend that you consult a map before you go, so you can change the route to suit your preferences.
+You can then head back into town to enjoy three days in Dublin.

 6. Inishowen Peninsula 100 Mile Scenic Loop Drive